KUNO Summer Course 2023

 • The present policies that aim to reform the international humanitarian aid industry (WHS, Grand Bargain, DRA, START Network);

-• Current dilemma’s concerning quality and effectiveness of humanitarian aid (risk management, localization, unearmarked funding, nexus, etc.).
+• Current dilemma’s concerning quality and effectiveness of humanitarian aid (risk management, localization, unearmarked funding, nexus, etc.)

 Afternoonsession: Emiel Martens & Wouter OomenHumanitarian communication